Measurity/DDDAEx/README.md

 **Tasks**
 - [ ] Create a protobuf serialized message system over async server->clients topology.
 - [ ] Use minimal data per message (auto increment message id per registered message).
-- [ ] Force mods to use type-based equality checking for messages (never on IDs!).
+- [ ] Force mods to use type-based equality checking for packets (never on IDs!).
-- [ ] Allow mods to register their own messages through MEF 2.
+- [ ] Allow mods to register their own packets through MEF 2.
-- [ ] Allow mods to bind logic for messages.
+- [ ] Allow mods to bind logic for packets.
   - (Example) OnIncomming: Write changes to memory locations.
   - (Example) OnOutgoing: Read changes to memory and send to server/client.